Archaeologist Irene Vickrey excavated ancient site Besh-Ba-Gowah

 In 1941, Irene directed a community pageant on the roof of the museum.
 “Last Days of Besh-Ba-Gowah” depicted life in a Salado village.
 The program was such a hit that it was performed annually with the proceeds going to the Gila County Archaeology Society.

-Years of ancient dust and dirt clogging her lungs finally caught up with Irene and she was forced to forego venturing out on extended digs around the state.
+Years of ancient dust and dirt clogging her lungs finally caught up with Irene, and she was forced to forgo venturing out on extended digs around the state.
 Yet she remained active in organizations around Globe.

-Only 35 years old, Irene lungs finally gave out on Jan.
+Only 35 years old, Irene's lungs finally gave out on Jan.
 19, 1946.
 She never had a chance to publish her extensive reports that she had meticulously compiled detailing her work on Besh-Ba-Gowah.

 Years passed and the site was almost forgotten.
 In 1953, the Globe City Council approved the site as a city park.
 Baseball fields and parking lots were built over many of the ancient rooms and burial sites.